 The framing used is depending on the protocol.
 For example, in UDP the "frame"-equivalent is a packet that is being sent (this also means that no two messages can travel within a single UDP packet).
-In "plain tcp syslog", the industry standard, LF is used as a frame delimiter (which also means that no multi-line message can properly be transmitted, a "design" flaw in plain tcp syslog).
-In RFC5425 there is a header in front of each frame that contains the size of the message.
-With this framing, any message content can properly be transferred.

-"syslog content" the actual information to be conveyed (semantics), e.g alam, audit record, medical event record, ...
+In "plain tcp syslog", the industry the actual information to be conveyed (semantics), e.g alam, audit record, medical event record, ...